Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>

 ### Drafts are used:
--To keep unsaved changes if an editing activity is interrupted, allowing users to resume editing later.
+- To keep unsaved changes if an editing activity is interrupted, allowing users to resume editing later.
--To prevent data loss if an app terminates unexpectedly.
+- To prevent data loss if an app terminates unexpectedly.
 </br>
 </br>